-Whether your official dock is on the fritz or you're simply looking to purchase a new one for another room in your home, springing for a new dock is expensive.
-Third-party docks tend to be smaller, less expensive, and more portable.
-However, it's a known fact that they've been known to kill Switch consoles like with the Switch's firmware 5.0 update debacle.
+Whether your official Nintendo Switch dock is on the fritz or you're looking to purchase a new one for another room in your home, finding one of these best third-party Switch docks you like best is less expensive than springing for a new dock.
+Third-party docks tend to also be smaller and more portable.
+However, it's a known fact that some have killed Switch consoles, like with the Switch's firmware 5.0 update debacle.
+You definitely don't want your console to die on you while you're in the middle of one of the best Nintendo Switch games.
 We've done the research to determine which third-party docks won't brick your system.
 There are only a few that we trust in, so the pickings are small, but they're safer than the rest.
 Take a look and see which one would work best for you.

 Word of Warning!

-While these third-party manufacturers have taken precautions to create a device that works with current Switch software and updates, it's possible that a future software update from Nintendo could cause problems at any moment.
+While these third-party manufacturers have taken precautions to create a device that works with current Switch software and updates, a future software update from Nintendo could cause problems at any moment.
 Remember that using any unofficial accessories puts your Switch console at risk.
-Please be careful and cautious when considering using anything but the official licensed Nintendo Switch Dock.
+Please be careful and cautious when considering using anything but the official licensed Nintendo Switch Dock

 - Totally lit: ikedon Switch Dock